songjuncao/selected_papers_of_speech/SG/speech.md

   - Amazon
 - Making Flow-Matching-Based Zero-Shot Text-to-Speech Laugh as You Like
 ## emotion tts
+- PROEMO: Prompt-Driven Text-to-Speech Synthesis Based on Emotion and Intensity Control
 - EmoKnob: Enhance Voice Cloning with Fine-Grained Emotion Control
   - EMNLP 2024
 - Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions